Three Lions (song)

 "Three Lions" is a song by the English comedians David Baddiel and Frank Skinner and the rock band the Lightning Seeds.
-It was released on 20 May 1996 to mark the England football team's participation in that year's UEFA European Championship, which England was hosting.
+It was released on 20 May 1996 through Epic Records to mark the England football team's participation in that year's UEFA European Championship, which England was hosting.

-The music was written by the Lightning Seeds singer Ian Broudie, while Baddiel and Skinner—presenters of the football comedy show Fantasy Football League—provided the lyrics.
+The music was written by the Lightning Seeds singer, Ian Broudie, while Baddiel and Skinner—presenters of the football comedy show Fantasy Football League—provided the lyrics.
 All three provided vocals.
 The title comes from the England team emblem.

-Both the original version of "Three Lions" and the updated "Three Lions '98" reached number one on the UK Singles Chart, becoming one of only three songs to top the British charts more than once with lyric variants; the others are "Mambo No. 5" (in versions by Lou Bega and Bob the Builder) and "Do They Know It's Christmas?" (by Band Aid, Band Aid 20 and Band Aid 30).
+Both the original version of "Three Lions" and the updated "Three Lions '98" reached number one on the UK singles chart.
 It regularly reappears in the UK singles chart around major football tournaments involving the England team.
+Its music video was directed by Pedro Romhanyi.

 The song has been described as the de facto "anthem" of English football since 1996.
 Its chorus, with the refrain "It's coming home", has become a popular chant for fans at England games.

 Writing

-The Football Association (FA) asked the Lightning Seeds songwriter Ian Broudie to compose a song for the 1996 UEFA European Football Championship.
-He composed a melody he felt would make a good football chant, and asked the comedians Frank Skinner and David Baddiel, presenters of the football comedy show Fantasy Football League, to write the lyrics.
-Broudie refused the FA's offer to have football players sing on the song, saying he did not want it to be "England-istic" or nationalistic.
+The Football Association (FA) asked the Lightning Seeds songwriter, Ian Broudie, to compose a song for the 1996 UEFA European Football Championship.
+He composed a melody he felt would make a good football chant, and asked the comedians Frank Skinner and David Baddiel, presenters of the football comedy show Fantasy Football League, to write the lyric.
+Broudie declined the FA's offer to have football players sing, saying he did not want the song to be "England-istic" or nationalistic.
 He said it was more about "being a football fan, which, for 90% of the time, is losing".

-According to Skinner's autobiography, the original lyrics included the line "Butcher ready for war" instead of "Bobby belting the ball".
+According to Skinner's autobiography, the original lyric included the line "Butcher ready for war" instead of "Bobby belting the ball".
 The line was a reference to a notorious World Cup qualifier against Sweden in 1989, when the defender Terry Butcher played despite his head bleeding profusely for much of the match.
 Baddiel later revealed a handwritten copy of the lyrics on Twitter with "Terry Butcher at war" shown as the replaced lyric.
-The FA requested that this line be changed to avoid suggestions of hooliganism imagery.
+The FA requested the line be changed to avoid suggestions of hooliganism imagery.
 The "ready for war" motif was later used in the 1998 version of the song, attributed to Paul Ince.

-The crowd noise in the intro of the track is in fact Brøndby fans recorded by Ian Broudie at Anfield during a UEFA Cup tie in October 1995.
+The crowd noise in the intro of the track is Brøndby fans recorded by Broudie at Anfield during a UEFA Cup tie in October 1995.